nlfiedler/zorigami/NOTES.md

 #### Crash Recovery

-1. If there is an `index` snapshot, there is pending work to finish.
+If the latest snapshot is missing an end time, there is pending work to finish.
-1. Go through the usual backup procedure.

 #### File Restore